Pipe-splitting, bone-numbing cold coming to South Sound tonight

 Bode is UW’s lead gardener.
 She was using a leaf blower to corral the last of autumn’s leaves.

-Though Bode starts her shift at 4 a.m. she’s said she’s used to the cold weather, dresses appropriately for it and keeps moving to stay warm.
+Though Bode starts her shift at 4 a.m., she said she’s used to the cold weather, dresses appropriately for it and keeps moving to stay warm.

 “I’m layered up really, really well,” she said.